 Can you use frozen fruit to make fruit roll-ups?

 YES!!
 You can use frozen fruit to make homemade fruit roll-ups, just defrost fruit and drain off any excess liquid.
 And then proceed with the recipe as directed.

 How thick should you make homemade fruit leather?

 The trick to making homemade fruit roll-ups is to spread the fruit mixture out into a thin, but not too thin layer.
 Basically, you want to use a spatula to spread out the mixture into about ⅛ inch thick without leaving any holes.
 You don't need to get out a ruler, just spread out your mixture as thin as you can while being sure the mixture is even.

 It is also a good idea to leave a small border from the side of the pan to your fruit mixture, so the fruit roll-ups don't dry onto the edge of the pan, making it harder to remove your fruit leather easily once dried.

 How long can you keep homemade fruit leather?

-Keep homemade fruit-roll ups in a tightly sealed container up to 2 weeks.
+Keep homemade fruit-roll ups in a tightly sealed container for up to 2 weeks.

 - Do NOT use plastic wrap or wax paper to line your baking sheet with.
 I know others will tell you at this low temperature it is safe, but if you don't have high-quality plastic wrap, you are risking your plastic melting into your fruit roll-ups.
 Play it safe.
 A silicone mat or parchment paper that is designed to bake with is the only way to go.

 - I love to use fun stickers and craft paper to roll up my homemade fruit roll-ups to make this homemade treat feel more special.